aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/qr-code-family/_index.md

 - Finder (position detection) patterns - square bull's eye signs in three corners of a QR Code label.
 These patterns facilitate accurate and fast scanning at any orientation
 - Alignment pattern - added in QR versions only starting from Version 2 and higher and is intended to improve scanning in case of minor distortions of a QR Code label.
 It is a small square bull's eye sign placed among the input data modules
 - Timing patterns - one row and one column of black and white modules that encode the symbol version and density
-- Quiet zone space - an empty area around four QR Code label sides that is essential for scanning and facilitates symbol detection.
+- Quiet zone space - an empty area around four barcode sides that is essential for scanning and facilitates symbol detection.
 Four or more empty cells are required to constitute the quiet zone

 </details>

 ### **Size Dimentions**
 The basic QR Code standard support QR Code versions that range from Version 1 to Version 40.
-The minimal size of a QR code is 21 x 21 modules (Version 1) or 5.25 mm x 5.25 mm excluding margins.
+The minimal size of a QR Code is 21 x 21 modules (Version 1) or 5.25 mm x 5.25 mm excluding margins.
 The maximal size (Version 40) is 177 x 177 modules.
 Each higher version contains four additional modules per side and has its own module configuration (the number of modules).
 To ensure successful scanning by most smartphones, QR Code labels should have a size of at least 2 cm x 2 cm (0.8 x 0.8 inches).

 |<p align="center">**QR Code Version 5**</p>|
 | :-: |